data-ethics-and-society/data-ethics-and-society-reading-group/SESSIONS.md

 # Meeting Dates

-The dates for upcoming sessions are here, but the discussion material will be shared a few weeks before the session.
+The dates for upcoming sessions are here, but discussion material will be shared a few weeks before the session.
 All additional material can be found in the relevant session information document.

 An sign-up link will be sent out via Slack, as well as our [mailing list](https://xgovdataethics.substack.com/) so that we can keep attendance within a manageable number.
 We will meet on Microsoft Teams - please contact the organisers via [email](mailto:xgov-data-ethics@proton.me) if you do not receive an invite.